 The Associated Students of The University of Montana

 ASUM is the student government for The University of Montana-Missoula campuses.
-ASUM is recognized as the representative voice for UM students and is administered by 3 elected officers the president, vice president, and business manager as well as a 26 member senate elected each spring for a one year term.
+ASUM is recognized as the representative voice for UM students and is administered by 3 executive offices (President, Vice President, and Business Manager) as well as a 26-member senate elected each spring for a one-year term.
 This body meets on a weekly basis to discuss student issues and is governed by the ASUM Constitution, Bylaws, House Rules, Personnel, and Fiscal Policies.

 By paying the ASUM activity fee every semester, students are entitled to a number of different programs and services administered by ASUM and its agencies.
-These include the Off-Campus Renter Center (which provides mediation and advice dealing with tenant/landlord disputes), ASUM Legal services, ASUM childcare, access to ASUM Transportation services such as bike purchase loans, bike check-outs, and shuttles to and from campus, and reduced rates (when available) to UM Production events.
+These include the Off-Campus Renter Center (which provides mediation and advice dealing with tenant/landlord disputes), ASUM Legal services, the Sustainability Center, ASUM Childcare, access to ASUM Transportation services such as bike purchase loans, bike check-outs, and shuttles to and from campus, and reduced rates (when available) to UM Production events.

-One of the primary functions of ASUM is the annual allocation to student clubs, organizations and services of over $500,000 collected through the student activity fee.
-In order to be allocated money, a student group must submit a request with 10 valid student signatures, governing documents, and be approved by the Senate.
+One of the primary functions of ASUM is the annual allocation of over $500,000 in funds to student clubs, organizations and services collected through the student activity fee.
+In order to be eligible for funds, a student group must submit a request with 10 valid student signatures, governing documents, and be approved by the Senate.
 These ASUM-recognized groups represent a wide variety of academic, pre-professional, political, spiritual and sports clubs, and UM student publications.
 Currently there are nearly 200 ASUM-recognized clubs and organizations, of which approximately three-fourths are receiving direct funding from ASUM.
 A complete list of ASUM-recognized clubs and organizations (with contact emails) for your participation is available by visiting our Student Group page.

 ASUM also coordinates activity within over 35 student and University committees involving the participation of approximately 125 students.
 A sampling of the committee system includes the ASUM Board on Budget and Finance, UC Board (which oversees the University Center), Constitutional Review Board, Academic Standards and Curriculum Review Committee, Campus Development, Publications Board, and the ASUM Student Political Action Committee.
 Each committee varies in time commitment and objective and allows students the opportunity to gain valuable educational and practical experience.